Treatment

 How has the number and proportion of pharmaceutical drug-related treatment episodes in Australia changed over time?

-The proportion of treatment episodes in Australia for which pharmaceutical drugs were the principal drug of concern has halved from 6% in 2011-12 to 3% in 2020-21.
+The proportion of treatment episodes in Australia for which pharmaceutical drugs were the principal drug of concern has decline from 6% in 2013-14 to 4% in 2021-22.

 † This FAQ uses data from the Alcohol and Other Drug Treatment Services National Minimum Dataset, which defines the pharmaceutical drugs referred to in this question as: benzodiazepines, codeine, morphine, buprenorphine, oxycodone, and methadone.